bcgov/jrcc-document-access-libs/README.md

 ```

 #### Step 2
-Add settings into `application.settings` or `application.yml` file.
+Add settings into the `application.settings` or `application.yml` file.
  ##### Use following settings to config logging level and logging message.
  ```properties
  logging.level.root = INFO